kilicserhat93/airbnb_boston/README.md

 Works on Airbnb Boston Home Data

 NOTE: I am having problem with publishing the post about this project from my Medium account.
 I will publish it whenever I solve.
+This writes at my profile page:
+"Serhat Kilic hasn’t been active on Medium yet.
+Check back later to see their stories, claps, and highlights."

 1-Motivation For The Project: